 Native American Pinch Pots

-Many Native American tribes hand built their pottery using a combination of coiling and pinching.
+Many Native American tribes hand-built their pottery using a combination of coiling and pinching.
 Often the base of the vessel was made with a slab of clay.
 The walls of the base are then pinched upwards to form the shallow base of the pot.
 Additional coils are then added on and pinched into shape.

 This article was a collection of information that I’ve discovered about pinch pots over the years.
 A complete pinch pot history would be a huge publication.
 There is evidence of pinch pots everywhere for thousands of years.
-I hope this article has given you some sense of the diversity of its influence.
+I hope this article has given you some sense of the diversity of its importance and influence.
 It’s nice to bear that in mind when you are handling clay and carrying on such an ancient tradition.